 By comparing this with the meta information* of TV programs and commercials, you will be able to understand details such as the exposure to each commercial and the inflows/outflows for each broadcast scene.

 * Separate meta information is necessary.
 INTAGE can provide this information.

-Analysis of time-shifted viewing is possible based on viewing logs collected from video recorders.
+Analyses of time-shifted viewing can also be performed based on the viewing logs collected from recorders throughout Japan.

 Overview of Media Gauge TV’s measurement methods and viewing log data

 Under partnerships with multiple manufacturers, we collect remote control data from smart TVs and video recorders, and then provide viewing log data as shown below.

 Smart TVs are conventional TVs with internet functionality.
 In addition to TV broadcasts such as terrestrial broadcasting and BS/CS satellite broadcasting, users can enjoy on their home TVs video content that has been viewed on PCs and smartphones, such as internet on-demand broadcasts and online videos.
 In addition, their functionality can be extended by adding applications and they can work with other equipment via home network connections.